wp-plugins/cyclone-slider-2/README.txt

 = Features: =
 * Very easy to use interface!
 Just drag and drop to re-order your slides.
+* Responsive slider for responsive and fluid websites.
+* Supports image, YouTube, Vimeo, and custom HTML slides.
+* Powered by [Cycle 2](http://jquery.malsup.com/cycle2/), the most flexible jQuery slideshow plugin.
 * Every project is unique.
 To address this issue Cyclone Slider 2 has a template system that allow developers to easily customize the slider appearance and behavior.
-* Responsive slider for responsive and fluid websites.
-* Supports image, video, and custom HTML slides.
-* Powered by [Cycle 2](http://jquery.malsup.com/cycle2/), the most flexible jQuery slideshow plugin.
 * Ability to add per-slide transition effects.
 * Customizable tile transition effects.
 * Unlimited sliders.